anna-boser/2021-ERL-WNV-Risk/README.md

 These data are then processed and matched together in the **merge_data.R** file that can be found in the **code** folder to create **merged_df.RData** that can be found in the **processed_data** folder.

-Under **results** an R markdown file named **temp_mod_figures.Rmd** (temperature modeling figures) and corresponding html file can be found that describes the modeling approach and houses the following figures:
+Under **results** an R markdown file named **temp_mod_figures.Rmd** (temperature modeling figures) and corresponding html file can be found that describes the modeling approach and houses several figures
-- model selection details
-- fig S1 - LST vs air temp scatterplots - raw data, and Corrected relationship w/ 1:1 scatter
-- fig S2 - breakdown vs vegetation
-- fig S3 - Plot of air temperature estimates from cubic land surface temperature regressions with and without a vegetation fraction term

 ## Risk Maps